jflamy/owlcms4/README.md

 ### Features and Documentation

 See the application [Web Site](https://jflamy.github.io/owlcms4/#) for a full overview.
-The following short videos demonstrate using the software in minimalist mode for a [very simple club meet](https://jflamy.github.io/owlcms4/#/Demo1) and using the typical features for a [standard competition](https://jflamy.github.io/owlcms4/#/Demo2).
+The following short videos demonstrate using the software in minimalist mode for a [very simple club meet](https://jflamy.github.io/owlcms4/#/Demo1) and using the typical features for a [full competition](https://jflamy.github.io/owlcms4/#/Demo2) (on-site or virtual).

 ### Installation Options
 Several installation options are possible, depending on what is available at the competition site